brianmd/trellor/README.md

     $ inbox               # prints cards in todo.inbox
     $ inbox 'new card'    # creates a new card in todo.inbox

+Starting with version 2, a webapp is run in the background.
+Making the connection to Trello resulted in over half the time to run a command.
+The local webapp pays this cost only once.

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake spec` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.